lostatc/linotype/docs/usage.rst

 =====
 Documentation in **linotype** consists of a tree of 'items' of which there are currently two types, *text* and *definitions*.
 Every item can contain other items which are indented relative to the parent item.
-The **Item** class is used to create a root-level item, and every **Item** object has public methods for creating new sub-items which in turn return a new **Item** object.
+The :class:`linotype.Item` class is used to create a root-level item, and every :class:`linotype.Item` object has public methods for creating new sub-items which in turn return a new :class:`linotype.Item` object.

-Every **Item** object accepts a **Formatter** instance which is used to define how items are formatted in the text output.
+Every :class:`linotype.Item` object accepts a :class:`linotype.Formatter`
+instance which is used to define how items are formatted in the text output.
 Every item can optionally be assigned an ID that can be referenced in the **Sphinx** documentation or when formatting the text output.
-Here is an example that prints a simple help
+Here is an example that prints a simple help message:
-message:

 .. code-block:: python
     :linenos: